jvanasco/dogpile_backend_redis_advanced/README.md

 as cache keys must be inspected to determine if they are an hstore or not -- and there are some operations involved to coordinate values.

+Additionally, some behavior is changed:

+* The constructor now accepts a ``lock_class`` argument, which can be used to wrap a mutex and alter how releases are handled.
+This can be necessary if you have a distributed lock and timeout or flush issues (via LRU or otherwise).
+A lock disappearing in Redis will raise a fatal exception under the standard redis backend.

+* The constructor now accepts a ``lock_prefix`` argument, which can be used to alter the prefix used for locks.
+The standard redis backend uses `_lock` as the prefix -- which can be hard to read or isolate for tests.
+One might want to use "\_" as the lock prefix (so that `keys "\_*"` will show all locks).

 purpose:
 --------